Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 # Synthesis Exporter

-This is a Addin for Autodesk® Fusion™ that will export a [Mirabuf](https://github.com/HiceS/mirabuf) usable by the Synthesis simulator.
+This is an addin for Autodesk® Fusion™ that will export a [Mirabuf](https://github.com/HiceS/mirabuf) usable by the Synthesis simulator.

 ## Features